misalcedo/tortuga/docs/src/design.md

 - Tortuga has no built-in control flow.
 Instead programs must rely on recursion, pattern matching and dynamic dispatch.

 ## Scopes
-- Tortuga only has lexical scoping.
-Records do not have methods.
-Therefor every scope is static.
+- Tortuga only has lexical scoping, therefore every scope is static.

 ## Modules
 - A module in Tortuga defines a set of functions, variables and procedures.